ramongallego/eDNA.and.Ocean.Acidification.Gallego.et.al.2020/README.md

 Using NCBI's taxonomy, the file with the annotation is "higher_taxonomy.csv"

 # Environmental data

 The environmental dataset is on the file "env.data.updated.csv"

 ## All taxa annotated

 Combining previous files: environment, taxonomy and ASV - the output is "Combined_Biol_Env_Plankton.csv".
+You can see the process and replicate it using the rmarkdown script `From.asv.to.data.plankton.Rmd`

 # Final Step: Manuscript Main Analysis